backwards-limited/python-backwards/docs/setup.md

 pyenv global 3.7.0
 ```

-Another anonymous to resolve - we want to use **pip** to install third parties, but **pip** defaults to Python version 2, where we want version 3.
+We want to use [Pip](https://pypi.org/project/pip/) to install third parties, but **Pip** defaults to Python version 2, where we want version 3.
 Doing the following should give us what we want:

 ```bash
 python3 get-pip.py